Los Angeles Air Force Base

 Los Angeles Air Force Base (LAAFB) is a United States Space Force base located in El Segundo, California.
-Los Angeles Air Force Base houses and supports the headquarters of the Space Systems Command field command of the United States Space Force, which was established on August 13, 2021.
+Los Angeles Air Force Base is managed by Space Base Delta 3 and houses and supports the headquarters of the Space Systems Command field command of the United States Space Force, which was established on August 13, 2021.
 The center manages research, development and acquisition of military space systems.